Measuring Distance between Reeb Graphs: Preliminaries and Problem Definition

-where each homomorphism $\mu_i^j: \HH_p (\XX_{\leq a_i}) \to \HH_p (\XX_{\leq a_j})$ is induced by the canonical inclusion $\XX_{\leq a_i} \hookrightarrow \XX_{\leq a_j}$.
-Throughout this paper, we assume that $f$ is \emph{tame}, i.e., $N<\infty$ and $\HH_p (\XX_{\leq a_i})<\infty$ for all $i$.
-A homology class is created at time $a_i$ if it exists in $\HH_p(\XX_{\leq a_i})$ but does not have preimage in $\HH_p(\XX_{\leq a_{i-1}})$ under the map $\mu_{i-1}^i$.
-A homology class is destroyed at time $a_j$ if it exists in $\HH_p(\XX_{\leq a_j})$ but its image is zero in $\HH_p(\XX_{\leq a_{j+1}})$.
-Persistent homology records such birth and death events, and one can encode the information in the \emph{ordinary persistence diagram}.
-In particular, the $p$-th ordinary persistence diagram of $f$, denoted by $\Dg_p(f)$, consists of a multi-set of points in the 2-dimensional plane, where each point $(b, d)$ corresponds uniquely to the birth time $b$ and death time $d$ of some $p$-dimensional homology class.
-See Figure~\ref{fig:twotypes} (c) for an example of the $0$-th dimensional persistence diagram.
-In general, since $\HH_p (\XX)$ may not be trivial, any nontrivial homology class of $\HH_p (\XX)$, referred to as an \emph{essential homology class}, will never die during the sequence (\ref{eqn:tradseq}).
-For example, there is a point $(a_1, \infty)$ in Figure \ref{fig:twotypes} (b) indicating a $0$-dimensional homology class that was created at $a_1$ but never dies.
+A homology class $h$ is created at $a_i$ if It is destroyed at $a_j$ if Persistent homology records such birth and death events.
+In particular, the $p$-th \emph{ordinary persistence diagram} of~$f$, denoted by $\Dg_p(f)$, is a multiset of pairs $(b, d)$ corresponding` to the birth value $b$ and death value $d$ of some $p$-dimensional homology class.
+See Figure~\ref{fig:twotypes}~(c) for an example of the $0$-th persistence diagram.
+(We note that this is only an intuitive and informal introduction of the persistence diagram; see \cite{EH09,ZC05} for a more formal treatment.)

-One can use the following sequence, where an extended sequence of relative homology groups is appended at the end of Sequence (\ref{eqn:tradseq}), to obtain a pairing of the essential homology classes (i.e, homology classes of $\HH_p(\XX)$):
+In general, since $\HH_p (\XX)$ may not be trivial, any nontrivial homology class of $\HH_p (\XX)$, referred to as an \emph{essential homology class}, will never die during the sequence in \cref{eqn:tradseq}.
+For example, there is a point $(a_1, \infty)$ in \cref{fig:twotypes} (b) indicating a $0$-dimensional homology class that was created at $a_1$ but never dies.
+By appending a sequence of relative homology groups to \cref{eqn:tradseq}, we obtain a pairing of the essential homology classes (i.e., homology classes of $\HH_p(\XX)$):